chloroquine (Oral route)Pronunciation

 - Children—Dose is based on body weight and must be determined by your doctor.
-The usual dose is 8.3 mg per kilogram (kg) (3.7 mg per pound) of body weight once every seven days.
+The dose is usually 5 milligram (mg) per kilogram (kg) of body weight per week.

 - For treatment of malaria:

-- Adults—Start with 1 gram.
-Then, 500 mg six to eight hours after the first dose, and 500 mg once a day on the second and third days of treatment.
+- Adults—At first, 1000 milligrams (mg) once a day.
+Then, 500 mg 6 to 8 hours after the first dose, and 500 mg on the second and third days of treatment.

-- For treatment of liver disease caused by protozoa:
+- For treatment of liver infection caused by protozoa:

 - For prevention of malaria: